mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Mabuchi:</b> The Coupe was born after the sedan, and the entire shape was changed except for the undercarriage and one side of the front fender.
+<b>Mabuchi:</b> The Coupe was designed after the sedan, and the entire shape was changed except for the undercarriage and one side of the front fender.
 As you may have noticed, there are two lines running from front to back on the roof.
 The body structure is welded beneath those to increase the body rigidity.
 Of course, this is done as part of the unibody structure for mass production, but even this has changed the shape of the car.